f3d-app/f3d/doc/user/OPTIONS.md

 Anti-aliasing method (`fxaa`: fast, `ssaa`: quality, `taa`: balanced)

+> [!WARNING]
+> `taa` forces rendering of the scene at regular interval and will introduce ghosting artifacts on animated scenes.
+> It also doesn't work with offscreen rendering (when using `--output` option)

 ### `-t`, `--tone-mapping` (_bool_, default: `false`)

 Enable generic filmic _Tone Mapping Pass_.
 This technique is used to map colors properly to the monitor colors.